 Still, if there’s a generational talent that isn’t playing quarterback and a non-quarterback needy team with the first pick, you never know who’s going to go first overall.

-Sportsbooks will usually set a number they think a player will be picked at, letting NFL Draft betting Arizona players decide whether or not the player will go before or after that spot.
+Sportsbooks will usually set a number they think a player will be picked at, letting NFL Draft odds Arizona players decide whether or not the player will go before or after that spot.

-For example, let’s say that sportsbooks decided Aaron Rodgers would go at number five in 2005.
+For example, let’s say that the sports market decided Aaron Rodgers would go at number five in 2005.
 So they might set the line at 5.5.